Trading

 Estimated Costs

 Setup costs at Dubai South Business Hub Free Zone are competitive relative to mainland Dubai options.
-Typical costs include the licence fee, registration fee, and a flexi-desk or office space lease.
+Typical costs include the license fee, registration fee, and a flexi-desk or office space lease.
 All-in costs for a basic setup generally start from approximately AED 12,000 to AED 20,000 per year, though this varies depending on the office package selected and any additional approvals required.
 It is advisable to confirm current fee schedules directly with the free zone authority, as these are subject to periodic revision.

 Licensing and Compliance Requirements